 Many of our students prefer to earn academic credit for their participation in an internship.
 Academic credit is optional for paid internships* and required for all unpaid internships.
 Students work minimum of 150 hours and must be mentored by an appropriate professional within your organization.
-Any private, public or not-for-profit organization may recruit student interns through our program.
+Any private, public or nonprofit organization may recruit student interns through our program.

 *International students are always required to register their internships for academic credit to obtain work authorization.
 Our office handles that process for you.

-Fall 2014 Internship Recruiting NOW OPEN!
+Spring 2015 Internship Recruiting NOW OPEN!

 Recruiting period: October 1 – December 1

 Interns start mid-January